gustavo-gomes-ghg/gustavo-career-history/README.md

 I'm currently looking for a Data Engineer or Web Developer position, where I think I'll have my best performance.

 ## English Level
 Currently, I am studying on Open English school.
-It has a course with 8 level.
+It has a course with 8 English levels.
 Actually I passed level 4, and I'm studying level 5 to get B1 certificate.

 2022-May: CEFR A2

 ## Recent Technical Avaliation

-2022-Abr: Technical test's passed successful on Turing platform:
+2022-Abr: Approved on Technical test's on Turing platform:
 - Javascript
 - Python
 - Matlab